astro-group-bristol/guidelines/guides/xspec-setup.md

 ### Running with X11

-Running with [X11](https://x.org/wiki/) graphical support allows HEASoft to display windows on your screen, which is extremely useful for any type of graphical manipulation or interactive plotting.
+Running with [X11](https://x.org/wiki/) graphical support allows HEASoft to display windows on your screen, useful for any type of graphical manipulation or interactive plotting.
 Setting this up is very OS specific.

 *If your Linux distributions or operating system is not listed, please open an issue and we'll add instructions.*